본문 바로가기

 Forbes Estimates His Fortune at 25 Trillion Won

-Telegram Messenger founder Pavel Durov is in the spotlight.
-He has openly stated that, through sperm donation, he has more than 100 children across 12 countries worldwide.
+Pavel Durov, the founder of the Telegram messenger, is drawing attention.
+He has openly stated that, through sperm donation, he has fathered over 100 children in 12 countries around the world.

-On December 23, Yonhap News reported, citing The Wall Street Journal (WSJ) in the United States, on Durov's disclosure about his children.
-In a post on Telegram in July last year, he revealed that he began donating sperm around 2010, and that as a result, he now has over 100 children in at least 12 countries who were conceived using his sperm.
+On December 23, Yonhap News reported, citing The Wall Street Journal (WSJ) in the United States, on the news about Durov's children.
+In a post on Telegram in July last year, Durov revealed that he began donating sperm around 2010, and that, as a result of these donations, he now has more than 100 children in at least 12 countries.

-The Identity of the CEO Who Revealed "I Have at Least 100 Children in 12 Countries" Telegram CEO Pavel Durov.
+"If You're My Child, You Get $17 Billion"… CEO Admits to Having 100 Children in 12 Countries Telegram CEO Pavel Durov.
 Screenshot from Pavel Durov's Instagram

 Durov has described his sperm donation as an effort to alleviate the shortage of healthy sperm and to encourage other men to do the same.

-The clinic storing Durov's sperm promotes that "in vitro fertilization (IVF) using the sperm of the famous entrepreneur and successful businessman Pavel Durov is available free of charge."
-A doctor who previously worked at this clinic told the WSJ that the women who came to receive Durov's sperm "were all very attractive, highly educated, and in good health," and added that "to avoid legal issues, they had to be single."
+The clinic where Durov's sperm is stored advertises that "in vitro fertilization (IVF) using the sperm of Pavel Durov, a famous entrepreneur and successful businessman, is available free of charge."
+A doctor who previously worked at the clinic told the WSJ that the women who came to receive Durov's sperm "were all very attractive, highly educated, and in good health," and that "they had to be unmarried to avoid legal issues."

 In June last year, Durov stated in an interview with a French weekly magazine that he would leave his inheritance equally to his biological children.
-In October, he also appeared on American scientist Lex Fridman's podcast, saying, "If it can be established that someone shares my DNA, then perhaps 30 years from now, after I pass away, they may be eligible to receive a portion of my inheritance."
+In October, he also appeared on the podcast of American scientist Lex Fridman and said, "If it can be proven that someone shares my DNA, they may be eligible to receive a portion of my inheritance, perhaps 30 years after I pass away."

-The Identity of the CEO Who Revealed "I Have at Least 100 Children in 12 Countries" Pavel Durov caused controversy last October by entering a lake within a national park in Kazakhstan, an area where swimming is prohibited.
+"If You're My Child, You Get $17 Billion"… CEO Admits to Having 100 Children in 12 Countries Pavel Durov caused controversy last October by entering a lake within a national park in Kazakhstan, an area where swimming is prohibited.
 TCA capture Yonhap News Photo

-However, the report also pointed out that it overlooked potential issues such as identity confusion among the offspring born from indiscriminate sperm donation, as well as various other problems that may arise among them.
-Durov's actions align with the desires of some to have children with specific traits through genetic testing and gene editing, potentially leading to the birth of second, third, and fourth "Durovs."
+However, the report also pointed out that it overlooked issues such as the potential identity confusion among children born from indiscriminate sperm donation, as well as various other problems that could arise among them.
+Durov's actions align with the desires of some to have children with specific traits through genetic testing and gene editing, which could lead to the birth of a second, third, or even fourth Durov.

-Meanwhile, last October, Durov wrote on X (formerly Twitter), "While we sleep, a dark and dystopian world is rapidly approaching," adding, "We have embarked on a path of moral, intellectual, economic, and ultimately biological self-destruction."
+Meanwhile, last October, Durov wrote on X (formerly Twitter), "While we sleep, a dark and dystopian world is rapidly approaching," adding, "We have entered a path of moral, intellectual, economic, and ultimately biological self-destruction."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.